MaranathaTech/DotNetAPIExperiment/README.md

 The script will:
 1. Check if namespace exists (prompt to delete if needed)
-2. Decrypt secrets automatically (uses `.vault` file - no prompt needed)
+2. Prompt for ansible-vault password (enter: `password123`)
+3. Decrypt secrets
-3. **Build Docker image and run all tests** (build fails if tests fail)
+4. **Build Docker image and run all tests** (build fails if tests fail)
-4. Load image into local cluster
+5. Load image into local cluster
-5. Deploy to Kubernetes
+6. Deploy to Kubernetes
-6. Wait for deployment to be ready
+7. Wait for deployment to be ready
-7. Auto-cleanup decrypted secrets
+8. Auto-cleanup decrypted secrets

 **Note:** The Docker build includes running all unit tests.
 The image will only be created if all tests pass!